 Figure 7.
-Results of RT-PCR (a: compared to Group C, P <0.05; b: compared to Group E, P <0.05).
+Results of RT-PCR (a: compared to Group C, P <0.05; b: compared to Group E, P <0.05)

-According to reports, ALI/ARDS can occur in all age groups; its incidence rate is about 18% to 38%, and its mortality rate is about 26% (12).
+Essentially, ALI is diffuse alveolar-capillary membrane injury, which is mainly characterized by insufficiency hypoxic respiratory and massive inflammatory cell infiltration in pulmonary tissue.
+The massive inflammatory cell infiltration will increase capillary permeability, resulting in non-cardiogenic pulmonary edema; furthermore, as it develops, acute respiratory distress syndrome (ARDS) may occur (10).
+According to reports, ALI/ARDS can occur in all age groups; its incidence rate is about 18% to 38%, and its mortality rate is about 26% (11).
 The pathogenesis of ALI remained unclear.
 Therefore, the clinical treatment is not satisfactory.
-Scholars are earnest to find safer and more effective drugs as ALI treatments.
+Scholars are earnest to find safer and more effective drugs for ALI treatments.
 Here, SD rats were utilized.
 The expressions of PMN total NF-kB p65 and p-NF-kB p65 were assessed by Western Blot, and the expression of SNHG11 mRNA in pulmonary tissue was assessed.
-The results showed that compared to Group C, the expressions of p-NF- $\kappa$ B p65 in Group E, Group I, and Group A boosted notably (P < 0.05).
+The results showed that compared to Group C, the expressions of p-NF- κ B p65 in Group E, Group I, and Group A boosted notably (P <0.05).
 Compared to Group E, the expression of p-NF-kB p65 in Group I boosted notably (P <0.05).
+Compared to

-Compared to Group E and Group I, the p-NF- $\kappa$ B p65 expression of Group A dropped notably (P < 0.05).
-However, the expression of total NF-kB p65 between Groups was without statistical significance (P > 0.05).
-This showed that SNHG11 could slow the progression of ALI by inhibiting the activity of the NF-kB pathway.
-Research by Mathur and Vaishnav (2019) showed that SNHG11 could down-regulate the level of NF-κB in kidney tissue after ischemia-reperfusion injury in rat limbs (13).
+Group E and Group I, the p-NF-κB p65 expression of Group A dropped notably (P <0.05).
+However, the expression of total NF-κB p65 between Groups was without statistical significance (P >0.05).
+This showed that SNHG11 could slow the progression of ALI by inhibiting the activity of the NF-κB pathway.
+Research by Mathur and Vaishnav (2019) showed that SNHG11 could down-regulate the level of NF-κB in kidney tissue after ischemia-reperfusion injury in rat limbs (12).
 This was consistent with the results of this experiment.

-Many studies have shown that once ALI occurs, PMN oozes into the pulmonary tissue, and there is a delay in apoptosis (14-16).
-Theoretically, PMN apoptosis is inhibited, which promotes PMN necrosis and the further development of ALI; in addition, the boosted PMN survival will lead to prolonged PMN alveolitis (17).
+Many studies have shown that once ALI occurs, PMN oozes into the pulmonary tissue, and there is a delay in apoptosis (13-15).
+Theoretically, PMN apoptosis is inhibited, which promotes PMN necrosis and the further development of ALI; in addition, the boosted PMN survival will lead to prolonged PMN alveolitis (16).
 Therefore, proper removal of PMN and its harmful contents will help control inflammation.
 Here, the impacts of SNHG11 on endotoxin-induced PMN apoptosis in ALI rats were explored.
 The results showed that compared to Group C, the PMN apoptosis rates of Group E, Group I, and Group A dropped notably (P <0.05).
 Compared to Group E, the PMN apoptosis rate of Group I dropped notably (P <0.05).
-Compared to Group E and Group I, the PMN apoptosis rate of Group A boosted notably (P <0.05).
-Lee et al. (2017) believed that PMN could play a role in the LPS-induced ALI by affecting the activation of NF-KB (18).
+Compared to Group E and Group I, the PMN apoptosis rate of Group A boosted notably (P < 0.05).
+Lee et al. (2017) believed that PMN could play a role in the LPS-induced ALI by affecting the activation of NF- κ B (17-19).
 This was consistent with the results of this experiment.

-In summary, SNHG11 could reduce endotoxininduced ALI by promoting PMN apoptosis and inhibiting the NF- $\kappa$ B pathway.
+In summary, SNHG11 could reduce endotoxininduced ALI by promoting PMN apoptosis and inhibiting the NF- κ B pathway.
 The results provided a reference for the clinical prevention and treatment of ALI, which had great worth.
 However, limitations were inevitable in the experimental process.
 For instance, the sample size was small, which might lead to biased results.
 Therefore, more samples would be included in the following experiments to perfect the results.